Josh Jung Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9 to pace MLB.

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.96).
+- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.91).

-- Blue Jays pitchers combine to give up 96 total home runs at a rate of 1.4 per game (third-most in the league).
+- The Blue Jays give up the third-most home runs in baseball (97 total, 1.4 per game).

+- Gausman (6-3) gets the starting nod for the Blue Jays in his 16th start of the season.
+He has a 3.01 ERA in 92 2/3 innings pitched, with 121 strikeouts.

-- In his last appearance on Sunday against the Minnesota Twins, the righty went 4 2/3 innings, allowing six earned runs while surrendering seven hits.
+- The right-hander last appeared on Saturday against the Texas Rangers, when he tossed six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.